-The Adirondack-Aire 814 replacement chassis uses the same operating logic as the original and is designed to work with the existing controls and thermostat.
-The reversing valve is energized in heating.
+Standard HCC models had unit mounted thermostats.
+If the new unit has a thermostat mounted in the control box skip this section.
+The Adirondack//Aire HC replacement chassis uses the same operating logic as the original and is designed to work with the existing blower, controls and thermostat.
 If you are upgrading to a new thermostat be sure to use a thermostat that has the same signal logic as the original.
 Proper temperature control and unit operation depends on proper thermostat selection and location.
 Refer to the thermostat manufacturer's installation instructions for specific recommendations.
 Good practice is to avoid outside walls, locations where the sun may shine directly on the thermostat, and locations where the air from supply registers or unit outlets blow on the thermostat.
-Also avoid locations where the thermostat could be jarred by a closing door
+Also avoid locations where the thermostat could be jarred by a closing door.